Local Birding Information

 Resources for local birders: Oregon Birding Hotspots, Rare Bird Alert, Swift Watch, Checklists

 From seashore to mountains to high lava plains, Oregon’s diverse landscape provides habitat for an incredible array of birds — nearly 400 species can be found here throughout the year.
-Explore Portland Audubon's local birding information for ways to enjoy and learn about the birds around you.
+Explore the Audubon Society of Portland's local birding information for ways to enjoy and learn about the birds around you.

 Destinations & Resources

 Find great birding spots across Oregon and in the Portland metropolitan area, and take a look at resources that can help you make the most of your birding experience.